 The Company's functional currency is the US dollar.
 Through its subsidiaries with foreign functional currencies, the Company is exposed to foreign currency risk.
-In respect of the monetary assets and liabilities denominated in foreign currencies, the Company ensures that its net exposure is kept to an acceptable level.
+In respect of the monetary assets and liabilities denominated in foreign currencies, the Company ensures that its net exposure is kept to an acceptable level by closely monitoring exchange rates and adjusting risk strategies where necessary.

-20. ECONOMIC DEPENDENCY
+19. ECONOMIC DEPENDENCY

-The Company depends directly or indirectly on suppliers to supply goods and services necessary for carrying on its core business, including a manufacturing facility, a urethane supplier and a adhesive supplier and other suppliers of other intermediate manufacturing elements.
-Approximately 88% (2014 - 94%) of the Company's inventory purchases are dependent on these direct and indirect suppliers (Note 17(c)).
+The Company depends directly or indirectly on suppliers to supply goods and services necessary for carrying on its core business, including a manufacturing facility, a urethane supplier and an adhesive supplier and other suppliers of other intermediate manufacturing elements.
+Approximately 89% (2015 - 88%) of the Company's inventory purchases are dependent on these direct and indirect suppliers (Note 16 (c)).
 If any of these suppliers were unwilling or unable to provide such products in the future, the Company's ability to provide products and services to its customers may be adversely affected and the Company might not be able to obtain similar products or services from alternate suppliers on a timely basis or on terms favorable to the Company.

-21. SEGMENTED REPORTING
+20. SEGMENTED REPORTING

 The Company sells paint protection film and related kit and material sales to customer across multiple geographic regions.
 It considers the basis on which it is organized, including geographic areas and service offerings, in identifying its reportable segments.
 Operating segments of the Company are defined as components of the Company for which separate financial information is available and is evaluated regularly by the chief operating decision maker in allocating resources and assessing performance.
 The chief operating decision maker is the CEO of the Company.
 The operating segments are based on the regional geographic areas.
-The regional geographic areas are evaluated at the subsidiary level whereby US includes XPEL Technologies Corp. and ArmourfendCAD LLC, UK includes XPEL Ltd. and Canada includes XPEL Canada Corp.
+The regional geographic areas are evaluated at the subsidiary level whereby US includes XPEL Technologies Corp. and ArmourfendCAD LLC, Europe includes XPEL Ltd. and XPEL B.V. and Canada includes XPEL Canada Corp.
 Specifically for revenues, the amounts included are from the originating country.
 Below are breakdowns, by operating segment, of current and non-current assets, current and non-current liabilities, revenues and net earnings.